 Student services, IT services, etc. are open on campuses and also online.

 Restaurants and caféterias are open on campuses.
 There is no unified policy for lunch, as the restaurants decide independently on their own operations.
 Check your campus lunch options and lunchtimes on the restaurant’s own website.

 Student exchanges and work-related travel abroad

 Students’ and staff members’ work or study-related travel abroad might be carried out taking into consideration the national and international safety instructions.
 We welcome exchange students at Haaga-Helia and Haaga-Helia’s degree students can also go on an exchange if the covid situation and travel instructions from the authorities allow it.

 When traveling, one should follow the recommendations of countries to which it is currently safe to travel according to the Finnish Institute for Health and Welfare (THL).
 A risk assessment should be made if travel is necessary.
 Any quarantine regulations must be followed.

-In our decision-making, we follow the regulations and instructions of the authorities, and carry out a risk-based assessment of the prevailing conditions and modify the guidelines as necessary.
+In our decision-making, we follow the regulations and instructions of the authorities, carry out a risk-based assessment of the prevailing conditions and modify the guidelines as necessary.

 Haaga-Helia University of Applied Sciences will continue enhanced cleaning, and the cleaning staff will wipe the tables daily in both work and study spaces.
 Enhanced cleaning of sanitary facilities on campuses will also be continued.

-In addition, disposable face masks are available for students at information desks on campuses.
-However, everyone must keep in mind that the responsibility for our safety lies first and foremost with ourselves.
+Also everyone must keep in mind that the responsibility for our safety lies first and foremost with ourselves.